piotrstenke/Durian/src/Durian.DefaultParam/README.md

 ### Scoped configuration

 Scoped configuration is determined through the [Durian.Configuration.DefaultParamScopedConfigurationAttribute](../Durian.Core/Configuration/_attr/DefaultParamScopedConfigurationAttribute.cs).
-Is is applied to all members in the current scope.
+It is applied to all members in the current scope.

 ```csharp
 using Durian;